huntergdavis/huntergdavis.github.io/_posts/2024-12-29-announcing-tps.markdown

 image: "/content/images/2024/tps.png"
 ---

-Announcing TPS (Team Planning Simulator) (like labrynth + ncurses)
+Announcing TPS (Team Planning Simulator) (see, it generates TPS Reports ha!)

 Source and download here -> [TPS](https://github.com/huntergdavis/teamplanningsimulator/)

+And hey, as it's client-side, how about a [Live Version](https://hunterdavis.com/teamplanningsimulator/)

 <img src="/content/images/2024/tps.png" width=400>

 Team Planning Simulator Reports (TPS Reports) is a quick report generator to help you plan hiring, throughput, and costs for the year, broken down by quarter and 2-week sprint.
+And yeah, the name is a riff on the ole T.P.S. report.

 Current features:
 So few, so laughably few.
 But hey, enough to honestly help in some situations.